tkhyn/pyconizr/README.rst

    Defaults to the current working directory.

 out, -o
-   The output type.
+   The output path for the generated output file (CSS, SASS...).
+The directory will be created if it does not already exist.
+   Defaults to the 'out' directory in the current working directory.

+out-sprite, -s
+   The output path for the SVG and PNG sprites.
+The directory will be created if it does not already exist.
+   Defaults to the 'sprites' directory in the output directory.

+out-icons
+   The output path for the optimized SVG and rasterized PNG individual icons.
+   If left blank, no icons will be generated.
+If defined, a supplementary output file will be generated with a '-icons' suffix.
+   Defaults to blank (no icons generated).

+render, -r
+   How the output should be rendered.
 Can be:
      - css: for CSS output [default]\n'
      - scss: for SASS output\n'
      - no: no output (to simply generate a sprite)\n'
      - a path to a custom Jinja2_ template file for a 100% custom output

-out-path, -p
-   The output path for the generated CSS/SASS/LESS file.
-The directory will be created if it does not already exist.
+static-url
+   The absolute URL to the static directory.
+Used for links towards sprites and icons files from within the generated outputs.
+   Defaults to '/static'

+sprites-url
+   The absolute or relative (to static-url) URL to the sprites directory.
+Used for links towards sprite files.
+   Defaults to 'sprites'

+icons-url
+   The absolute or relative (to static-url) URL to the icons directory.
+Used for links towards individual icons.
+Not used if out-icons is not defined.
+   Defaults to 'icons'

+class
+   A common CSS class for all the icons in the sprite.
+   Default to None.

+png
+   Should png fallbacks be generated?
-   Defaults to the current working directory.
+   Defaults to True

-out-sprite, -s
-   The output path for the SVG and PNG sprites.
-The directory will be created if it does not already exist.
+data
+   Should SVG and PNG images be linked as dataURIs?
+Remember that a page loads faster (thanks to caching vs dataURI decoding) if the CSS does not use dataURIs.
-   Defaults to a 'sprite' directory in the current working directory.
+   Defaults to False

+scour-*
+   All the options from scour_, using the 'scour-' prefix. 'strip-xml-prolog' becomes 'scour-strip-xml-prolog'

 .. |copyright| unicode:: 0xA9